GanchrowScientific/gs-luacat/README.md

-A lua script concatenator to provide convention require resolution for embedded redis lua scripts
+A lua script concatenator to provide conventional require resolution for embedded redis lua scripts

 # Installation